-In such related studies, with the exception of previous clearinghouses evaluated in Fafchamps and Minten (2012) and Mitra et al. (2014) (in both cases, the authors find no treatment effects), 8 interventions to reduce asymmetric information are costly, static, and/or do not lead to clear social welfare gains.
+In such related studies, with the exception of previous clearinghouses evaluated in Fafchamps and Minten (2012) and Mitra et al. (2014) (in both cases, the authors find no treatment effects), interventions to reduce asymmetric information are costly, static, and/or do not lead to clear social welfare gains.
 Our clearinghouse, on the other hand, relies on crowdsourcing technology that is cost-effective, self-sustaining, and scalable.
-Conservative estimates suggest a 27 percent higher AI success rate translates into nearly an additional half of one month's median income per AI provided, a 300 percent return on the cost of the intervention.
+Conservative estimates suggest a 37 percent higher AI success rate translates into more than an additional half of one month's median income per AI provided, a 375 percent return on the cost of the intervention.
 These effects hold out hope for improved government accountability as cellular technology improves and becomes cheaper.

-These differences between our clearinghouse and past interventions to reduce asymmet-
+These differences between our clearinghouse and past interventions to reduce asymmetric information are highlighted in the literature on market-based learning.
+Supporting con-